 Any such penalties will be given on a race-by-race basis and re-evaluated after each race.

-10.2 The Fanatec GT2 European Series is primarily intended for driver crews (or single drivers) competing together throughout the season to claim the title.
+10.2 The Fanatec GT2 European Series powered by Pirelli is primarily intended for driver crews (or single drivers) competing together throughout the season to claim the title.